Jump to section

 Embrace diversity of thought

-HR and People leaders must acknowledge and value each generation’s diverse preferences in work styles, environments, and schedules, as well as strengths and weaknesses inherent in each generation.
+HR and people leaders must acknowledge and value each generation’s diverse preferences in work styles, environments, and schedules, as well as the strengths and weaknesses inherent in each generation.

 Leading by example is crucial—demonstrating that the workplace is safe for employees to express their feelings openly and honestly fosters trust and engagement.
 This can be achieved through empathetic and transparent conversations.